Leave a Message

 Quick Summary

-• RMV buyers rank lot quality before they evaluate price
+• Buyers rank lot quality before price or condition in every RMV village

-• Privacy, light, and orientation drive value more than upgrades
+• Privacy, natural light, and orientation drive value more than upgrades

-• Corner and perimeter lots price differently by village layout
+• Corner and perimeter lots price differently by village density and street function

-• Correct lot pricing preserves leverage and negotiation strength
+• Correct lot pricing preserves negotiating power and shortens days on market

 Q: Why do two identical homes in Rancho Mission Viejo sell for different prices?